Teams in Advanced Roadmaps

 Your team will now be available in your plan, but the changes won’t be finalized until you Save selected changes in Jira using the Review changes button.

-Convert a private team to a shared team
+Convert a plan-only team to a shared team

 Add a shared team